SENERGY-Platform/client-connector-lib/README.md

 ##### Logger

-If user logs should be combined with connector-client logs, please create your own logger and use the `connector_client_log_handler`.
+If user logs ought to be combined with connector-client logs, please create your own logger and use the `connector_client_log_handler`.
 Levels: `info`, `warning`, `error`, `critical` and `debug`